 - Fill your top-loading washing machine with hot water on the largest load setting available.

 - Optional step: Cut the 9’x12′ cloth in half.
 You don’t have to do this, but it will help it swish around in the washing machine and bleach evenly.
-If you plan on using the cloth for a slipcover or similar, you obviously won’t want to cut it (though note: 9’x12′ cloths generally have a seam down the middle anyway).
+If you plan on using the cloth for curtains or another large project, you obviously won’t want to cut it (though note: 9’x12′ cloths generally have a seam down the middle anyway).

 - Add the drop cloths (don’t add more than one full 9’x12′ amount of fabric total) to the washing machine.